jinko-core/jinko/DESIGN.md

-While these two approaches both have advantages and inconvenient, the Rust approach is, in my opinion for Jinko, significantly better for a simple reason: Even if Options are part of the standard library and "included" by default, they do not relie on some obscure compiler magic: They are just a type.
+While these two approaches both have advantages and inconvenient, the Rust approach is, in my opinion for Jinko, significantly better for a simple reason: Even if Options are part of the standard library and "included" by default, they do not rely on some obscure compiler magic: They are just a type.
 Therefore, they are being understood by the compiler as just a type.
 And I think that keeping `jinko` simple also means keeping the interpreter simple.
 Therefore, I think that simply using `Option`s (or some other nomenclature) would